How much do polished concrete floors cost?

 How To Install A Polished Concrete Floor

-- Sweep floor, clear debris, and find areas that need repair.
+Sweep the floor, clear debris, and find areas that need repair.

-- Test hardness of the floor to select correct metal abrasives.
-Test at least 3 areas to get accurate average with a MOHS Concrete Hardness Tester.
+Test the hardness of the floor to select the correct metal abrasives.
+Test at least 3 areas to get an accurate average with a MOHS Concrete Hardness Tester.

-- Fill or repair cracks, holes, or scratches in the floor.
-The coating must be removed before repairing floor.
+Fill or repair cracks, holes, or scratches in the floor.
+The coating must be removed before repairing the floor.

-- Grind with the next level of grits, going from heavy to light.
-Monitor how much floor surface is being removed and keep floor level.
+Grind with the next level of grits, going from heavy to light.
+Monitor how much floor surface is being removed and keep the floor level.

-- Apply a liquid concrete densifier to harden floor and prepare it for final level of polishing.
+Apply a liquid concrete densifier to harden the floor and prepare it for the final level of polishing.
 Ensure that the densifier does not puddle while it dries; else, it will cause stains.

 Hiring a Concrete Polishing Contractor